04/11/2020 - 6 Admissions by the Minister of the Environment in the Technoparc injunction:

 21/07/2020 - Article in the Montreal Gazette: "Montreal group applies 'act locally' credo to legal defence of the environment."
 Full article HERE.

 06/07/2020 - Article in Westmount Magazine: "Bill 61 needs to be completely changed!"
-The Coalition declares that Bill 61 remains a huge danger for our environment and our civil rights.
+The Green Coalition declares that Bill 61 remains a huge danger for our environment and our civil rights.
 Full article HERE.

 -In June, LFE provided funds for a free web conference about the Technoparc Wetlands case, attended by seventy-five participants.
 At this conference, participants learned essential technical details of how to get information from the Quebec ministry of the environment web site, the ongoing devastation of the Wetlands by Montreal’s commercial development scheme, the historic complicity of the ministry with developers, and the current plans by the Quebec government to weaken environmental protections even further.

 -LFE is supporting citizens in Senneville at the western tip of Montreal Island in their challenge to the municipality’s plan to allow a housing development on a local wetland.

 -In the greater Montreal area, discussions are underway with another citizens’ environmental committee contemplating legal action against its municipality over the destruction of natural spaces.
 LFE is considering how best it can assist the committee.

 -The Green Coalition sent a demand letter to the Quebec government in response to its Act to Re-start Quebec’s Economy.
 This act would further weaken Quebec’s environmental review processes pursuant to its stated policy of promoting the interests of developers.
 The government failed to pass the law prior to its summer recess, but will try again in the fall.